Accessibility

 Will I get a free PDF version of my article?

-All contributors will get a free PDF copy of their article as soon as this is published online.
-This PDF is strictly for personal use, and all authors should follow our
+All contributors will get online access to the journal issue that they contributed to as soon as this is published online.
+This access is strictly for personal use, and all authors should follow our

 Green Open Access policy and

-Do your journals comply with the REF2021 OA Policy?
+Licence and Usage policy.
+Do your journals comply with the REF2029 OA Policy?

 Yes.
 Our standard

 Gold Open Access with Intellect.
-To check the compatibility of any Intellect journal, consult the SHERPA/REF tool.
 See more on our

 Intellect supplies the REF system with free access to Intellect journals directly.
 Authors need to mention the DOI and other bibliographic information, but do not need to supply their own PDF.